Canon SX530 vs Panasonic GM1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX530 HS and Panasonic Lumix DMC-GM1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SX530 and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the GM1 have been discontinued, but can regularly be found used on ebay.
 The GM1 was replaced by the Panasonic GM5, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX530 and GM1 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Panasonic GM1 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX530 or the Panasonic GM1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.